HSC Manannan

 HSC Manannan is a 96 m wave-piercing high-speed catamaran car ferry built by Incat, Australia in 1998.
 After commercial service in Australia and New Zealand, she was chartered to the US military as Joint Venture (HSV-X1).
 Now owned and operated by the Isle of Man Steam Packet Company, she mainly provides a seasonal service between Douglas Harbour and Port of Liverpool.

 Early history

 Manannan is one of six 96-metre (WPC 96) catamarans built by Incat, Australia.
 She was built as Incat 050 in 1998.
-Under the name Devil Cat, she operated for a short period as a commercial ferry for TT-Line.
+Under the name Devil Cat, she operated for a short period as a commercial ferry for Spirit of Tasmania.
 A spell followed crossing the Cook Strait as Top Cat.
 Then she was acquired by the United States Navy and converted for military purposes.

 United States Navy

 In 2001, she was contracted by the United States Armed Forces for a five-year, joint Army/Navy program, as Joint Venture (HSV-X1).
 A flight deck was added to accommodate various US military helicopters.
 Joint Venture was rapidly re-configurable and could perform a variety of missions, principal among them the ability to ferry up to 325 combat personnel and 400 tons of cargo up to 3000 nmi one way at speeds in excess of 40 kn.

 In 2003, Joint Venture was assigned to Operation Enduring Freedom in the Horn of Africa.
 She operated as a fast transport in support of the Combined Joint Task Force and performing a variety of tasks, such as transporting and supplying troops at high speed over long distances, operating as a mobile command centre, working close inshore, and operating as a helicopter carrier.

 At the end of the five year charter, she was handed back to Incat in early 2006.
 She was struck from the Naval Vessel Register and re-listed as "IX-532" (unclassified experimental).
 She then underwent a refit and was painted in the livery of Express Ferries.
 Plans for her to enter service as a car and passenger ferry never materialised.